amd/ryzen-ai-documentation/docs/model_performance.rst

 1. Enabling compiler optimization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ryzen-AI software uses a ``vaip_config.json`` file to configure the Vitis AI execution provider.
+Ryzen-AI software uses a ``vaip_config.json`` file to configure the Vitis AI Execution Provider.

-For CNN-based models, configuration ``opt_level`` can be used to enable advanced compiler optimization that improve model running efficiency on the IPU
+For CNN-based models, configuration ``opt_level`` can be used to enable advanced compiler optimization, which can improve model running efficiency on the IPU

 .. code-block::